mattppal/blog/src/content/blog/what-is-delta.md

 There are three headline features of the release, but we'll focus on numero uno: Delta Universal Format (UniForm).
 With UniForm, ANY tool that can read Iceberg or Hudi… can also read Delta Lake.

-> With UniForm, customers can choose Delta with confidence, knowing that by choosing Delta, they’ll have broad support from any tool that supports lakehouse formats.
+> With UniForm, customers can choose Delta with confidence, knowing that by choosing Delta, they'll have broad support from any tool that supports lakehouse formats.

 The new functionality is pretty impressive.
 Since all three formats are Parquet-based and solely differentiated by their metadata, UniForm provides the framework for translating this metadata.
 Have an Iceberg table?
 It's now effectively a Delta table (with some [limitations](https://docs.databricks.com/delta/uniform.html#limitations)).